raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step08.md

 ## Designing the chassis

-Now that you have the motors set up, it's time to design a chassis: the physical frame of your vehicle.
+Now that you have the motors set up, it's time to design a chassis &mdash; the physical frame of your vehicle.
 Your buggy will need a chassis onto which you can secure the components, such as the wheels, motors, and Raspberry Pi.

 ![The chassis of an automobile showing the wheels, axels and steering wheel attached to the frame](https://rpf-futurelearn.s3-eu-west-1.amazonaws.com/Robotics+-+Robot+Buggy/Illustration/17-1_8-automobile-chassis.png)